 Start early.
 The weather always tends to get worse in the afternoon.
-But even if it doesn’t, you shouldn’t risk returning in the dark – that’s in case if the hike will take too long.
+But even if it doesn’t, you shouldn’t risk returning in the dark – that’s in case the hike is taking too long.
 And even the light for the photos is best in the morning – there’s no reason why you should set out on the trek late.

 If you are going to hike from Odda, get extras.
-If your starting point is Odda and you have to reach Buer by foot, then you shouldn’t expect to hike lightpacked.
+If your starting point is Odda and you have to reach Buer on foot, then you shouldn’t expect to hike light packed.
 At least, that would be unwise.
 We recommend you to have some extra clothing – a fleece pullover, for instance.
-Some extra snacks wouldn’t be spare either.
+Some extra snacks would come in handy, too.